 This is a community network for caregivers, with caregivers, in which members engage, interact and share with one another, form mutual-help groups and meet during monthly events.
 Caregivers also engage in different activities to learn new skills and self-care.
 Participants have responded positively to the initiative, expressing gratitude for the opportunity to widen social circle and know others who are in similar situations.

-The Autism Association (Singapore) is one of the Voluntary Welfare Organisations in Singapore, dedicated to supporting individuals with autism and helping them lead meaningful and quality lives in society.
+The Autism Association (Singapore) is one of the Social Service Organisations in Singapore, dedicated to supporting individuals with autism and helping them lead meaningful and quality lives in society.